victor3590/ClassWorkRepository/README.md

 2. Added a link of the file for access
 3. Added image of a montclair logo
    * Download loaded logo from google
-   * uploaded to ClassWork branch
+   * Uploaded to ClassWork branch